mathjoss/VisualFieldsAnalysis/README.txt

 Before using this program:
 - organize your files: gather the videofiles in a folder, the DLC output files in an other folder.
 - complete a excel document with starting and ending time of the experiment, one sheet per animal (see example in example/example.xlsx)
-- write coherent name for your files: only the number of the animal must change between the files
+- write coherent name for your files: only the animal ID must change between the files

 *------------------*

 REQUIREMENTS
-Python (only >3 tested)  with pandas, matplotlib, cv2, numpy, tkinter, random, math functions
+Python (only >3 tested)  with pandas, matplotlib, cv2, numpy, xlrd

 *------------------*

 INSTALLATION
-1. Download all functions and files available on github from https://github.com/mathjoss/VF_analysis.git
+1. Download all functions and files available on github from https://github.com/mathjoss/VisualFieldsAnalysis.git

 2. Run main_coordinator.py